 As part of the IPO, around 150,000 eligible Royal Mail employees were given a 10% stake in the company for free.
 This was the largest employee share scheme of any major privatisation for nearly 30 years.

 Funding and modernising the Post Office network

-The government has committed almost (£2 billion of funding)[/government/admin/news/276957] for the network from financial year 2011 to 2012 to financial year 2014 to 2015.
-This will enable the Post Office to maintain and modernise its network, helping ensure its long term sustainability
+The government has committed almost £2 billion in funding for the network for the period April 2011 to March 2018.
+This will enable the Post Office to maintain and modernise its network, helping ensure its long term sustainability.

 Separating the Post Office and Royal Mail